FreehandBlock51/fake-swears/README.md

 # fake-swears
-NOTE bc i do not think many of the words are ok to freely post on the interet i have decided to not post the list but you can easily find a good list yourself
+NOTE bc i do not think many of the words are ok to freely post on the internet i have decided to not post the list but you can easily find a good list yourself